A Transfer: Production

-In 1993, Gainax wrote a presentation volume of Neon Genesis Evangelion named New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho).
+In 1993, Gainax studio wrote a presentation volume of Neon Genesis Evangelion named New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho), containing a first draft of the planned episodes.
 The studio published the Proposal document in 1994.
 In the Proposal, the staff initially called the episode "The first telephone call" (初めてのTEL, Hajimete no tel).
 After the battle with the Angel, Shinji would have become friends with Toji and Kensuke, receiving a call from them; Gainax, however, changed the planned scenario and moved the beginning of the friendship to the following episode, "Hedgehog's Dilemma".
-The staff later changed the original title to "The Silent Phone", with the English title "A Transfer".
+As they were writing the scripts and the screenplay, the staff also felt that it would be logically implausible to have Shinji pilot Eva-01 again without first considering the effects of the boy's traumatic experience.
+Gainax later changed the original title to "The Silent Phone", with the English title "A Transfer".

 Neon Genesis Evangelion director Hideaki Anno and Akio Satsukawa wrote the script for "A Transfer".
-Assistant director Kazuya Tsurumaki and Hiroyuki Ishido composed the storyboards.
-Ishido also served as director, while Nobuhiro Hosoi took the role of chief animator, and Tsurumaki and Yoshitoh Asari served as assistant character designers.
+Evangelion assistant director Kazuya Tsurumaki and Hiroyuki Ishido composed the storyboards.
+Ishido also served as director for the episode, while Nobuhiro Hosoi took the role of chief animator, and Tsurumaki and Yoshitō Asari served as assistant character designers.
 Asari also worked on Angel Shamshel's design.
-Animator Yō Yoshinari also contributed to the depiction of the battle against Eva-01 and Shamshel.
-According to the schedule, Anno had already worked on the fifth and sixth episodes of the series at the time.
+Animator Yō Yoshinari contributed to the depiction of the battle against Eva-01 and Shamshel.
+According to the schedule, Anno worked on the fifth and sixth episodes of the series, "Rei I" and "Rei II", before the third and fourth ones.
+For production reasons, the post-recording dubbing followed the same order.
 He felt he had to go beyond regular anime in developing realistic characters for "A Transfer" and "Hedgehog's Dilemma", so he tried to focus on Shinji's relationships in the installments.